 Transport Layer Security (TLS) v1.3 handshake shall be used to mutually authenticate the communicating peers, negotiate cryptographic algorithms, and establish shared keying materials.
 Each DPP SS shall support both client and server TLS v1.3 handshakes.

+When an SS has a TLS payload to transmit to its peer SS, it encapsulates it in a TLS Message (Table 18-12).

 Comment 29